gleam-lang/website/src/tour/custom-types.md

 }
 ```

 Here we have defined a custom type called `Cat`.
-It's constructor is called
+Its constructor is called
-`Cat` and it takes has two fields: A `name` field which is a `String`, and a
+`Cat` and it has two fields: A `name` field which is a `String`, and a
 `cuteness` field which is an `Int`.

-The `pub` keyword has been used to make this type usable from other modules.
+The `pub` keyword makes this type usable from other modules.

 Once defined the custom type can be used in functions: